 Upsides of an Assumable Mortgage

-• Potential savings on rates.
-The homebuyer may save significant money on the home purchase if the original mortgage’s interest rate is lower than current mortgage interest rates.
+• A lower rate may be possible.
+The buyer may save significant money on the loan if the original mortgage’s interest rate is lower than current rates.

-• Closing costs curbed.
-The homebuyer might also save money on an assumable mortgage, as closing costs are minimized in private home sales transactions between a buyer and a seller.
-That may save the home seller thousands of dollars in closing fees.
+• Closing costs are curbed.
+The buyer might also benefit because closing costs are minimized in private home sale transactions between a buyer and a seller.

-• No appraisal needed.
-With no need to get a new mortgage on the property, a home appraisal isn’t required for a mortgage assumption transaction, although the buyer could request an appraisal as part of the general home purchase agreement.
+• No appraisal is needed.
+With no need to get a new mortgage on the property, a home appraisal isn’t required for a mortgage assumption, which can save time and money.
+The buyer could request an appraisal as part of the general home purchase agreement, however.

 Downsides of an Assumable Mortgage

 • Upfront cash may be required.
 To meet the terms of an assumable mortgage, the buyer may need to have a substantial amount of upfront cash or take out a second mortgage to close the deal.
 This usually occurs when the property’s value is greater than the mortgage balance.
 The seller has perhaps built up considerable equity over the years.

 • Second mortgages can be problematic.
 Second mortgages aren’t always easy to obtain, as mortgage lenders may be reluctant to issue a second home loan when the original mortgage still has a balance due.
 And a second mortgage probably carries closing costs, meaning the seller needs to shell out more cash.

 • The property may be in distress.
 In some cases, the home seller may be eager to get out of a home that is proving to be too expensive for their budget.
 Simply put, they might be behind on payments.
 In that event, the mortgage lender may require the mortgage to be made current (meaning getting up to date on payments) before it will approve an assumable mortgage.